-- \$ SNMP Sources.
+SNMP Sources.
 SNMP Sources are sources that have been created for the purpose of collecting NBAR and CBQoS statistics from a device using SNMP polling instead of flow data.
 SNMP Sources appear as normal sources.
-For information on creating an SNMP source, see Create Flow Source. - § Aggregate Sources.
+For information on creating an SNMP source, see Create Flow Source.

+- § Aggregate Sources.
 Aggregate Sources are individual interfaces existing on one or many Flow Sources that are aggregated into a single logical group that is treated as a separate source for reporting purposes.
 These sources appear as folders below the Flow Sources.
 For information on creating an Aggregate Source, see Creating an Aggregate Source. - § Incoming Interface Traffic.
-Incoming traffic is reported as a percentage of usage according to the interface's speed, and number of incoming bits per second (bps) based on the last traffic to enter the interface. - Outgoing Interface Traffic.
-Outgoing traffic is reported as a percentage of usage according to the interface's speed, and as the number of outgoing bits per second (bps) based on the last traffic to leave the interface.
+Incoming traffic is reported as a percentage of usage according to the interface's speed, and number of incoming bits per second (bps) based on the last traffic to enter the interface. - § Outgoing Interface Traffic.
+Outgoing traffic is reported as a percentage of usage according to the interface's speed, and as the number of outgoing data per second based on the last traffic to leave the interface.
+The top-level flow source also shows the total number of flows per minute for the combined source interfaces.